Honeypaw

 Music

-Our second album Tuta Tuta contains songs centred around secundas and other dualities.
-Within the rampant pandemic polarity, we seek to find harmony in the dissonance.
-This album was recorded in Toronto with tree harps recorded in Wasaga, Ontario.
+Tuta Tuta (2022) contains songs centred around secundas and other dualities.
+Within the rampant pandemic polarity, Honeypaw seeks to find harmony in the dissonance.
+This album was recorded on traditional instruments in Toronto, with tree harps recorded in Wasaga, Ontario.

 Videos